intelligenceforgood/docs/README.md

 - Branch from `main` and keep PRs focused (one topic per PR when possible).
 - Include screenshot placeholders or actual captures when documenting UI updates.
-- Reference source material from `proto`, `infra`, and `planning` as needed; cite file paths so future contributors can trace the origin.
+- Reference source material from `core`, `infra`, and `planning` as needed; cite file paths so future contributors can trace the origin.
 - Ensure sensitive data (PII, secrets) never appears in docs or screenshots.

 ## Testing & Deployment